PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/pandas/86/answer_test_issue_3.md

     return indexed.unstack(columns)
 ```

-Now, when `columns` is `None`, a `ValueError` with the message "columns is required" will be raised.
+Now, when `columns` is `None`, a `ValueError` will be raised with a descriptive error message indicating that `columns` must be specified.

-The fixed code snippet can be easily applied to the original project by replacing the original `pivot` function with the fixed one.
+This fix ensures that the error message is raised correctly and provides clear instructions to the user on how to address the issue.